jeevantelukula/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

       to anything.
 When USB is connected and a low power mode is entered, the EVM fails to resume to an active Linux state.

+RT (Real-Time) Linux does not support any low power modes.

 HWRNG support on GP devices is incompatible with Deep Sleep and MCU Only modes.
 To test LPM on GP devices, HWRNG has to be unloaded one-time before running the Suspend-to-RAM command: